 Email marketing also helps you establish connections and work with non-competitors to place your ad in front of an interested audience.
 For example, if you collaborate with a brand that also has a strong email list, place an ad in their email newsletter and invite them to place an ad for their company in yours.
 This way, you’ll both reach new audiences with your content.

-Using email marketing as a third-party cookie alternative is a great place to start when it comes to sending personalized content to an engaged audience without using third-party data.
+Using email marketing as an alternative to third-party cookies is a great place to start when it comes to sending personalized content to an engaged audience without using third-party data.
 Plus, once you begin to place more content in front of your email audience, real-time data — clickthrough, email sharing, and bounce rates — will provide valuable insights that will enable you to make better, more informed decisions related to your brand.
 If you don’t have a strong email presence, now is the time to start building your email list and creating campaigns.

 2. Place target ads on social media